npg70/galbreath-old/people/galbreath-david-1819.md

 ---
 ***David Galbreath***, origin TBD, was born say 1819.

-He married, as a fisherman, at Campbeltown 3 Sep 1844 to Catharine McKinnon, "daughter of late John McKinnon, seaman."[^marriage]
+He married, as a fisherman, at Campbeltown 3 Sep 1844 to **Catharine McKinnon**, "daughter of late John McKinnon, seaman."[^marriage]

 Given the lack of statuatory death records, it's possible he died before 1855.
 The death record of his son Robert in 1885 indicates he was deceased by then.